Safari in Tanzania: 3-11. March 2006

 Outside the national park’s boundaries we took off from the road and followed tracks among the animals.
 After stopping to watch a few lions we continued less than a kilometer and had a picnic eating out of our lunch boxes.

-We arrived at our Ngorongoro lodge in late afternoon.
+We arrived at our Ngorongoro Wildlife Lodge in late afternoon.